rsyncOSX/RsyncUIdocs/content/about.md

 The development of RsyncOSX and RsyncUI will continue to be one of my prioritized hobbies.
 As long as there are users of the apps I will continue developing.
 If you like using RsyncOSX or RsyncUI please consider giving me a star on the GitHub repository.
 Every single star is a motivation for me to continue developing and keep the apps updated for the latest version of macOS.

-{{< image src="/images/dompap.jpg" alt="" position="center" style="border-radius: 8px;" >}}
+{{< image src="/images/bird.jpg" alt="" position="center" style="border-radius: 8px;" >}}

-For the moment I am a senior adviser at a university.
-I will, early (April) in 2022 at the age of 62, retire.
+I have retired form work at the age of 62.
 I am a passionate photographer, nature and wildlife (birds) and love staying in the Norwegian mountains.
-This male Eurasian bullfinch was visiting me at my cabin in the mountain.
-Grand kids, photography, continue maintenance of my macOS applications and cross country skiing will keep med busy when I am retired.
+Grand kids, photography, continue maintenance of my macOS applications and cross country skiing are keeping me busy.

 ## SwiftUI based